jorshi/sample_analysis/README.md

 In order to create tables in the database for each model, a Django command must be run:
 `python manage.py migrate`

-If you make any changes to models.py the database tables will need to be updated to reflect those changes.
-Run:
+If you make any changes to models.py the database tables will need to be updated to reflect those changes. <br />
-`python manage.py makemigrations` - Django will automatically detect changes to models.py and create the SQL commands to update the database
+`python manage.py makemigrations` <br />
+Django will automatically detect changes to models.py and create the SQL commands to update the database <br />
-Then:
-`python manage.py migrate` to run those SQL commands
+Then: `python manage.py migrate` <br />
+to run those SQL commands

 Project should now be ready to start loading in samples!